Produzido por: Italy

 Pink grapefruit and orange zest with strawberry jelly.

-Hardly bitter at all, more like a zesty orange cordial with faint bitterness.
-Flavours of zesty orange marmalade and pink grapefruit predominate.
+Zesty orange cordial with delicate bitterness.
+Flavours of zesty orange marmalade and pink grapefruit predominate with herbal undertones.

-Short finish, zesty orange and grapefruit with strawberry and lingering light bitter rootyness.
+Short finish, zesty orange and grapefruit with strawberry and lingering lightly bitter rootyness.

-As Italian 'red' aperitivo liqueurs go Aperol is on the sweet side.
-"Poco alcolico" on the label translates as 'low alcohol' - its is, and Aperol is also generally light in style.
+As Italian 'red' aperitivo liqueurs go Aperol is on the sweet side of bittersweet.
+"Poco alcolico" on the old label translates as 'low alcohol' - it is, and Aperol is also mellow in style.